Guitars owned by Paul Cooijmans

 Guitar rest (wood with suction cups)

-To put between (classical) guitar and upper leg, eliminating the need for a foot rest and therefore being more ergonomical (no contortion in the back).
+To put between (classical) guitar and upper leg, eliminating the need for a foot rest and therefore being more ergonomic (no contortion in the back).
 I have used several different types of guitar rests.
 This is the most luxury one.
-I would sell it for € 15.

 Photo: [2009]